bacalhau-project/bacalhau/docs/examples/model-inference/EasyOCR/index.md

 im = PIL.Image.open("thai.jpg")
 ```

-Next, we create a reader to do OCR to get cordinates which represent a rectangle containing text and the text itself
+Next, we create a reader to do OCR to get coordinates which represent a rectangle containing text and the text itself

 ```python